-Join Paul Trani for an in-depth discussion in this video Getting familiar with the interface, part of Creating a Responsive Design with Edge Reflow.
+Join Paul Trani for an in-depth discussion in this video Getting familiar with the interface, part of Edge Reflow: Creating a Responsive Design.

 Now when you first launch Adobe Edge Reflow, you're actually greeted by this welcome project.
 And if you don't see it, just go to the Help menu and open up Welcome Project.
 But this is great because this gives you an opportunity to start to play with some of this content.
 So I can select this text, for instance, and start to adjust the width of this text if I want to.
 Either visually or even numerically off to the side under the Layout tab.
 So I can adjust the size if I want to, just like that.

 I can change the styling, potentially the color if I wanted to just like that as well.
 But not only that, there's more that's going on here, because there's actually media queries, otherwise known as break points, in this welcome project.
 So, I can click on this green bar, which will change this content to a 960 pixel size for any devices that would be that size.
 And click on 768.
 See the content change.
 Clear down to my mobile view right down here, and see that content change as I scroll through it.